 #2 – Mad Men

 The greatest character-driven TV show of all time.
 On one level, Mad Men is about Don Draper (Jon Hamm): who is this guy is a question the audience first asks and, over time, one that the character (sometimes known as Dick Whitman) must also wrangle with.
-On another level it’s the story of Peggy and Joan and Betty, three women who evolve much over the course of the series.
+On another level it’s the story of Peggy (Elisabeth Moss) and Joan (Christina Hendricks) and Betty (January Jones), three women who evolve much over the course of the series.
 And on still another level, it’s about the advertising industry, New York City, and a rapidly changing nation and culture over the course of the 1960s.

 #3 – Succession